 - "Whiplash: The Cult of the Drummer," by Mick Brown, The Telegraph online, U.K., 14 Jan 2015

 On-the-side, Henderson plays drums, practices yoga, and labors on a variety of creative projects--in fiction, nonfiction, and poetry.
 He is featured in Engineers Can Write by Tom Moran (IEEE Press 2012)--as one of twelve "literary engineers" currently writing and publishing poetry and fiction in the United States.
-His most recent creative publications are the poetry ebook/pbook, The Blue Devil: poems (2014/2015) and the ebook re-release of his Phi Kappa Phi award winning Drums: a Novel (© 1997, © 2010), which received a jacket endorsement from world-class drummer Matt Sorum (Guns N' Roses, Velvet Revolver, Hollywood Vampires, and currently Billy Gibbon).
+His most recent creative publications are the poetry ebook/pbook, The Blue Devil: poems (2014/2015) and the ebook re-release of his Phi Kappa Phi award winning Drums: a Novel (© 1997, © 2010), which received a jacket endorsement from world-class drummer Matt Sorum (Guns N' Roses, The Cult, Velvet Revolver, and currently Deadland Ritual).

-M.S. in Professional Writing (MPW), University of Southern California, Los Angeles
+M.A. in Professional Writing (MPW/MFA), University of Southern California, Los Angeles

 B.S. in Mechanical Engineering, minor in English, California Polytechnic State University, San Luis Obispo